 - an advanced degree in digital libraries (2005);

-- a master of science in biological informatics (2007);
+- a master of science in bioinformatics with an emphasis on managing biological information (2007);

 - leading publications (The Bulletin of the Center for Children's Books, Library Trends); and